-In BiP!
-Finder, influence is calculated using PageRank while popularity is calculated by executing FutureRank on the citation network.
+In BIP!
+Finder, influence is calculated using PageRank while popularity is calculated by executing AttRank on the citation network.

-BiP! finder currently contains data for ~1,500,000 open access articles from life sciences.
-For each article, BiP! finder's database contains some common metadata (e.g., its DOI, author list, publication year and venue, etc.) along with its citations.
+BIP!
+Finder currently contains data for more than 119M articles and more than 1.414B citations.
+For each article, BIP!
+Finder's database contains some common metadata (e.g., its DOI, author list, publication year and venue, etc.) along with its citations.
 These citations are used to construct the citation network of the stored scientific articles.
-All data are gathered from NCBI PMC database .
+Citation data are gathered from OpenCitations while article metadata are collected from Crossref and Open Academic Graph .
 All impact aspect scores measured by us can be retrieved via our public API .
-Next update is scheduled for January of 2019.

 Send us your feedback at: